digitalocean/supabase-on-do/packer/README.md

 # Modify the file with your own variables and save
 ```

-After creating the variables you can create the golden image and upload the Snapshot to DO by running the following commands:
+After creating the variables you can create the snapshot and upload it to DO by running the following commands:

 ```bash
 packer init . # Initialise packer to download any plugin binaries needed